-The expectation for recognizing and honoring similarities and differences are tools of creativity and effective problem solving.
+Recognize similarities and honor differences as a foundation of every gathering and tools for creativity and effective problem solving.

-Artist Educators are available to schedule locally and across the state.
-To date we have screened and presented at cultural and educational sites, senior centers, galleries and museums across New Mexico including: UNM, Northern New Mexico College, Northern Rio Grande Heritage Foundation, The Village of Abiquiu, El Rito, Taos, Las Vegas, Albuquerque Hubble House and the Guild Theatre, Los Jardines Institute, South Broadway Cultural Center, Santa Fe Theatres, Belen Museum and Portales, among other venues.
+Artist and Cultural Ambasadors continue to schedule locally and across the state.
+Locally in New Mexico, and across the country, we have held cultural and storytelling and cultural workshops, screened films, exhibited art, at cultural and educational sites, senior centers, galleries and museums across New Mexico including: UNM, Northern New Mexico College, Northern Rio Grande Heritage Foundation, The Village of Abiquiu, El Rito, Taos, Las Vegas, Albuquerque Hubble House, the Guild Theatre, Los Jardines Institute, South Broadway Cultural Center, Santa Fe Theatres, Belen Museum and Portales, among other venues.

 Artists in Residence:

 Vaughn Harris, Eldest of three siblings raised by his single mother, aunts and uncles whose love, compassion, and dedication was inspired by the Virgin de Guadalupe, an indigenous identified mother of compassion and miracles.
 Vaughn has been painting cultural images including Madonna, Comadre, Hermana, Matachine and out of the box art for over 14 years.
 Vaughn is currently preparing a Madonna coloring book.
 To view his art at VaughnHarris-Art.com.